jodal/pyspotify/docs/api/user.rst

     .. method:: is_loaded

         :rtype:     :class:`bool`
-        :returns:   wether the user is loaded.
+        :returns:   whether the user is loaded.

     .. method:: canonical_name